-- 300mm max to centres around sheet perimeter - Place fasteners no closer than 12mm from paper bound sheet edge or 18mm from any cut edge - It is recommended that fasteners at wall corners be placed 50mm max from the corner in each direction - Do not place GIBFix® adhesive at sheet edges or within 200mm of fasteners - Place daubs of GIBFix® adhesive at 300mm max centres to intermediate studs - Sheet edges at door or window openings can be adhesive fixed unless forming part of the perimeter of a bracing element - Butt joints to be on framing or back-blocked - Fasteners to be positioned no closer than 25mm from each other
+- 300mm to centres around sheet perimeter - Place fasteners no closer than 12mm from paper bound sheet edge or 18mm from any cut edge - It is recommended that fasteners at wall corners be placed 50mm in from the corner in each direction - Do not place GIBFix® adhesive at sheet edges or within 200mm of fasteners - Place daubs of GIBFix® adhesive at 300mm centres to intermediate studs - Sheet edges at door or window openings can be adhesive fixed unless forming part of the perimeter of a bracing element

-Some GIB® Performance Systems may require different fastener lengths and types.
+Refer to the Jointing and Finishing section (p.
+78) Some GIB® Performance Systems may require different fastener lengths and types.
 Refer to the applicable GIB® System literature for more information.